vanessamarinho/subgraph-frequencies/README.md

 ## Example

-Consider the following co-occurrence network (the nodes represent the words and the directed edges connect adjacent words) obtained from the text sample 'to be or not to be that is the question':
+Consider the following co-occurrence network (the nodes represent the words and the arcs connect adjacent words) obtained from the text sample 'to be or not to be that is the question':

 <img src="co-occurrence.png" width="500">